-Fill a large cooking pot with water.
-Cook an entire box of spaghetti noodles with at least 5 quarts of water.
+- Fill a large cooking pot with water.
+An entire box of spaghetti noodles will need at least 5 quarts of water.
 The large volume of water helps the pasta shed some excess starch and prevents the strands from sticking together.